mezo-org/mezod/docs/rfc/rfc-2.md

 ### x/bridge

-The `x/bridge` module should be our custom Cosmos module where all the bridging consensus logic should be located.
-Also, this is the module that will interact with `x/bank` to mint tokens for the users who bridged their Bitcoin to Mezo.
+The `x/bridge` module should be our custom Cosmos module where all the bridging state changes logic and the bridge Keeper should be located.
+Also, in the initial version, this is the module that should interact with `x/bank` to mint tokens for the users who bridged their Bitcoin to Mezo.

+The EVM observability of bridge events should be implemented once the initial version of the bridging mechanism works.
+It is possible to launch the chain without bridging observability from the EVM state level but not being able to see bridging events from the EVM block explorer would be a huge user experience gap.
+Adding the observability most probably requires creating zero-fee EVM transaction proposals by the block proposer.

 ### Consensus